 Make the most of studying in this relaxing coastal location

-At Twin we believe that our role in the social life of our students is just as important as our role in their academic life, which is why we place great emphasis on the cultural and recreational aspects of every student’s stay.
+Eastbourne is a wonderful place to study and live.
+At Twin we believe that our role in the social life of our students is just as important as our role in their academic life.
+This is why we place great emphasis on the cultural and recreational aspects of every student’s stay and help them to make the most of their time here.

 Have a question?